openlayers/ol-mapbox-style/README.md

 });
 ```

 Note that it is the responsibility of the application to load web fonts used by the GL Style.
+To apply the properties of the Mapbox Style's `background` layer to the map, use the `applyBackground` function.

 ## API